-The Walk List is an extremely important element in walking dogs.
+The Walk List and door signs are extremely important elements in walking dogs.
 The walk list tells you about each dog's walking limitations and expectations.
 Each dog is an individual and they each have specific walk instructions that are updated daily; so it is very important that you read the walk list every single time you take a dog out.